Everest Base Camp Trek - 12 Days

 Itinerary

-Everests Base Camp trek – 12days short Itinerary
+Everests Base Camp trek—12-day short Itinerary

-Day 1: Flight from Kathmandu/Manthali to Lukla (2,850m / 9,350ft) Trek to Phakding (2,650 m / 8,562 ft)
+Day 1: Early morning Air Transport 40–20 minutes from Kathmandu/Manthali to Lukla (2,850m / 9,350ft) after landing, your first trek is to Phakding (2,650 m / 8,562 ft) with a total elevation change of 1,286 m / 4,218ft.

-Day 3: Rest Day and Acclimatization at Namche Bazaar
+Day 3: Acclimatization at Namche Bazaar

-Day 6: Second Rest day and acclimatization at Dingboche
+Day 6: Acclimatization at Dingboche

-Day 8: Trek 14 km from Lobuche (4,930m / 16,175ft) to Everest Base Camp (5,364m / 17,598ft) and back to Gorak Shep (5,185m / 17,010ft)
+Day 8: The Trek start with 15 km from Lobuche (4,930m / 16,175ft) to Everest Base Camp (5,364m / 17,598ft) and back to Gorak Shep (5,185m / 17,010ft), usually around 6-8 hours with a total elevation change of 434m – 1423ft.

 Trip PlanExpand all